 At this point, you may also be a user of AMP — the open-source framework started by Google to speed the lagging mobile web.
 So far, there are over 31,000,000 domains publishing AMP documents on the web.

 What’s less likely, however, is that you’re using the two for conversion, together.
 And there’s a good reason why: Facebook, with its Instant Articles, once appeared a rival to AMP.
-Years later, though, they’re the perfect combination for building an optimized post-click experience.
+Years later, though, they’re the perfect combination for building an optimized post-click landing page.

 AMP’s move toward conversion

 When AMP showed up, it was every bit the bare-bones framework it claimed to be.
 Of course, it had to be to trim the bloated mobile web.